 The Fight Against Heroin in South Florida

-Law enforcement officials in South Florida are requesting more government funding to fight the heroin overdose crisis in the area.
+Law enforcement officials and wrongful death law firms in South Florida are requesting more government funding to fight the heroin overdose crisis in the area.
 They have declared the epidemic a “public health emergency,” similar to the 2010 emergency that Gov. Rick Scott declared in the face of overwhelming prescription opioid death rates.
 Focus is on reducing the amount of heroin in the streets, as well as spreading awareness of the dangers of heroin laced with carfentanil.
 Officials are also working to eliminate a likely contributor to the heroin epidemic – prescription opioid addiction.

 The current heroin crisis in South Florida does not only affect “junkies.”
 It has spread into areas of Florida that previously reported low rates of drug use.
 Researchers attribute this change largely to the rise in prescription opioid addictions throughout the state.
 Many people who become addicted to prescription drugs do not do so on purpose.
 They take the drug for a legitimate health reason but then end up addicted as the drug changes the brain’s reward center.
 As it gets harder to fulfill a prescription addiction, these individuals turn to heroin – a drug that’s cheaper and easier to obtain in Miami.

 Law enforcement crackdowns on pill mills and drug dealers in Florida may help control the escalating rate of heroin overdose deaths.
 Meanwhile, the Florida Department of Health is pushing to increase the availability of naloxone to potentially save the lives of those experiencing overdose.
 Florida will receive around $54 million in federal funds for drug treatment programs and efforts in the next two years.
 Unfortunately, this money comes too late for the hundreds who have already lost their lives to heroin addiction in South Florida.